50ajmalkhan/ImagebuilderFrontend/docs/ARCHITECTURE.md

-# System Architecture
+# Architecture Overview

-## Overview
-The ImageBuilder Backend is a FastAPI-based service that provides image generation capabilities using AI models.
+The VidGen Backend is a FastAPI-based service that provides image and video generation capabilities using AI models.
 It uses Supabase for authentication and storage, and PostgreSQL for data persistence.

 ## System Components